 Major Attractions of Shivapuri Nagarjun National Park

 The major attractions of the park are a scenic view, biodiversity, forest environment, wilderness, avifauna, spirituals fitness, religious sites, trekking, and hiking.
-The people around the park follow Hindu and Buddhist culture.
+The people around the park follow Hindu and Buddhist cultures.
 A visitor can enjoy Aryan and Mongolian culture.
-Shivapuri peak is a holy place for both Hindus and Buddhists and source of holy rivers Bagmati and Bishnumati.
+Shivapuri peak is a holy place for both Hindus and Buddhists and the source of holy rivers Bagmati and Bishnumati.
 SNNP has important pilgrimage destinations including Bagdwar, Bishnudwar, Jamacho, Buddha Gupha as well as Manichur Mahadev, Kageshwori, Sundarimai, Baudeshwor, Tarkeshowr, Pachali Bhairav, and Nagi Gumba, that provide opportunities for recreation, hiking, spiritual fitness, and wilderness.
-The Kathmandu based tour/trek operators conduct regular tourism activities like a day-hike to Shivapuri Peak, viewing a snow pear panorama of other Himalaya and visit Nagi gumba.
-The other popular activities within the park are bird watching, jungle walk, cycling, hiking, and trekking.
+The Kathmandu-based tour/trek operators conduct regular tourism activities like a day-hike to Shivapuri Peak, viewing a snow pear panorama of other Himalayas, and visit Nagi gumba.
+The other popular activities within the park are bird watching, jungle walks, cycling, hiking, and trekking.

 Shivapuri Nagarjun National Park Major Hiking Routes

 Getting into Shivapuri Nagarjun National Park